BOARD OF DIRECTORS

 Executive Director

-In 2014 he was appointed a Member of the Order of Australia for significant service to the Indigenous community.
+Andrew also sits on the National Apology Foundation for Indigenous Australians (NAFIA) Board.
+In 2014 Andrew was appointed a Member of the Order of Australia for significant service to the Indigenous community.

-He is a former finance lawyer and investment banker with 20 years’ experience working in leading international firms in Sydney, London and Hong Kong.
-In 2004, Andrew left the business world and spent five years working on a fulltime but voluntary basis as Founder and Chairman of the St Joseph’s College Indigenous Fund and a range of other non-profit and charitable organisations before establishing AIEF in 2007.
+A former finance lawyer and investment banker with 20 years’ experience working in leading international firms in Sydney, London and Hong Kong, Andrew left the business world in 2004 and spent five years working on a full-time, voluntary basis for a range of non-profit and charitable organisations, before establishing AIEF in 2008.

 Privacy Policy